 WordPress is without question the most popular Content Management System (CMS) in the market today.
-In fact, 58.9% of all CMS based websites are hosted on WordPress (source), with the next CMS based competitor Joomla hosting only 2.8% of the population (source).
+63.1% of all CMS based websites are hosted on WordPress (source), with the next CMS based competitor Joomla hosting only 2.8% of the population (source).
 Of the top ten million websites (made on any platform) online today, 27.9% are created on WordPress (source).
-With constant applaud for its dynamic structure, millions of themes and plugins, and an open source platform for coders and developers, it is the preferred choice for web developers and users across the globe.
+With constant applaud for its dynamic structure, millions of themes and plugins, and an open-source platform for coders and developers, it is the preferred choice for web developers and users across the globe.

 WordPress has always been accused of one drawback: weak security.
 More number of WordPress websites have been hacked than websites on any other platform.
 But this is quite understandable.
 Why is the greatest CMS provider having the highest number of hacks understandable?
 Let me explain with an example.